MarinaMichaud/MarinaMichaud/README.md

 <h3 align="center">
   PhD student at the interface of bioinformatics and cancer biology 👩🏼‍💻
-  <p alighn="center"> fascinated by the use of computational tools to address challenges in human health 🫀 </p>
+  <p alighn="center"> Fascinated by the use of computational tools to address challenges in human health 🫀 </p>
   </h3>

 <br>